jjordanoc/inspirobot-wallpaper-changer/README.md

 This is how it works:

-1.Input a time in seconds, ex: 10 (if you want to add time in minutes or hours you'll have to calculate it yourself).
+1. Input a time in seconds, ex: 10 (if you want to add time in minutes or hours you'll have to calculate it yourself).

-2.Click start
+2. Click start

-3.Enjoy your soul getting eaten
+3. Enjoy!

 ![Screenshot](screenshots/1.png)